chasingTheRate/Prize-Math/README.md

 # Prize Math

 Prize Math is my first iOS app developed to be published in the App Store.
 The premise is a rather simple one.
 I wanted to learn swift and the iOS frameworks by developing an app that allowed parents to reward their children for learning basic arithmetic.
 There are a lot of math apps for kids available but, at the time I started this project, I couldn't find one that gave the parent more control over the questions asked and the prizes awarded.
-In Prize Math, the parent have the ability to define the questions asked and the rewards/prizes won by the user.
+In Prize Math, the parent has the ability to define the questions asked and the rewards/prizes won by the user.
 For example, a parent could quickly take a photo of a toy his or her child wanted and present it as a prize to be won.

 Current App Status: BROKEN  :(  (I'm in the middle of a significant update to simplify the code and make the UI more aesthetically pleasing).